Triangle conic: Perspector and dual conics

-Note: Paris Pamfilos describes a different notion of dual conics based on the property of sharing the same perspector.
+Note: Paris Pamfilos describes a different notion of dual conics by the property of sharing the same perspector.
 This notion also includes the Steiner ellipse and inellipse.

 Not all conics associated with a triangle are circumconics or inconics; for instance, the Artzt parabolas each only touch two vertices.

 Special triangle conics

 In the following, a few typical special triangle conics are discussed.
 In the descriptions, the standard notations are used: the reference triangle is always denoted by △ABC.
 The angles at the vertices A, B, C are denoted by A, B, C and the lengths of the sides opposite to the vertices A, B, C are respectively a, b, c.
 The equations of the conics are given in the trilinear coordinates x : y : z.
 The conics are selected as illustrative of the several different ways in which a conic could be associated with a triangle.